Tip Reporting For Restaurants: How To Track & Report Employee Tips for the IRS

 If tipping is customary in your establishment and more than 10 people are regularly employed, you must file Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips, every year.
 This document summarizes the restaurant's total sales for the year, charged sales, charged tips, and total reported tips.

 One way the IRS uses this report is to identify restaurants that may have unreported tip income.
-The IRS requires that the total tip income reported during any pay period equals at least 8 percent of the total receipts for that period.
-If your reported tips are less than this, you must allocate additional tip income to the W-2 of every tipped employee who reported less than 8 percent of their respective sales so that their total reported income reflects a minimum 8 percent allocation.
+The IRS requires that the total tip income reported during any pay period equals at least 8% of the total receipts for that period.
+If your reported tips are less than this, you must allocate additional tip income to the W-2 of every tipped employee who reported less than 8% of their respective sales so that their total reported income reflects a minimum 8% allocation.

 Restaurant owners can allocate tip income in one of three ways: using gross receipts, hours worked, or a good-faith agreement with employees.
 The IRS offers a detailed explanation for each of these three methods.

 It's in your best interest to make sure you're carefully tracking and reporting tip income received by employees at your establishment.
-Consider using a payroll service that can help with tracking and reporting tip income, along with filing the correct reports with the IRS.
+Consider using a payroll service for your restaurant that can help with tracking employee tips and filing the correct reports with the IRS when required.